-This bill mandates the liquor commission to create and distribute informational materials regarding alcohol use disorder in state liquor stores.
+This bill mandates the liquor commission to create and distribute informational materials regarding alcohol use disorder at state liquor stores.
 Specifically, it requires the commission to collaborate with the department of health and human services’ division for behavioral health to prepare materials that help identify signs of alcohol use disorder and provide resources for individuals concerned about it.
-The information must be provided to consumers with each purchase through various means, including printed or electronic receipts, packaging materials, or as separate printed items.
-Additionally, the bill stipulates that similar information should be displayed in liquor stores in printed or electronic formats.
+The new paragraph added to RSA 175:4 outlines that these materials must be provided with each purchase at liquor stores, either as part of the receipt, on packaging, or as a separate printed item.
+Additionally, the information must be displayed in the stores through printed posters or electronic formats.
+The commission is also authorized to distribute this content through various other means as deemed appropriate.

 Statutes affected: